Strengthening the evidence for childhood obesity strategies

-This project aims to explore systemic factors in two health care environments and to provide recommendations on what is required for successful implementation and outcomes.
+This project explored systemic factors in two health care environments and to provide recommendations on what is required for successful implementation and outcomes.

-Using a case study approach, the project will investigate the enablers and barriers to successful implementation of childhood overweight and obesity management strategies using the experiences of implementing evidence-based programs in Queensland and NSW.
+Using a case study approach, the project investigated the enablers and barriers to successful implementation of childhood overweight and obesity management strategies using the experiences of implementing evidence-based programs in Queensland and NSW.

-- Document the development and implementation of the two statewide programs
+- Documented the development and implementation of the two statewide programs

-- Describe and analyse the influence of health care and other related systems and structures on the delivery of two state-based community childhood overweight and obesity group intervention strategies
+- Described and analyse the influence of health care and other related systems and structures on the delivery of two state-based community childhood overweight and obesity group intervention strategies

-- Explore the relative contribution (facilitators and barriers) to successful implementation and sustainability of interventions
+- Explored the relative contribution (facilitators and barriers) to successful implementation and sustainability of interventions

-- Develop a broader consultation framework, consisting of a series of questions to take to other health jurisdictions as well as other key stakeholders (public and private) to enhance the available information on implementation factors affecting childhood overweight and obesity prevention and management
+- Developed a broader consultation framework, consisting of a series of questions to take to other health jurisdictions as well as other key stakeholders (public and private) to enhance the available information on implementation factors affecting childhood overweight and obesity prevention and management

-- Inform the development of policy guidelines, particularly key roles and responsibilities of health care service providers and funders.
+- Informed the development of policy guidelines, particularly key roles and responsibilities of health care service providers and funders.

 What were the outcomes?

-The project will provide recommendations on policy and associated supportive structural requirements.
+The project recommended changes to policy and associated supportive structural requirements.
 These recommendations are expected to inform policies targeting the provision of accessible evidence-based interventions and associated training of relevant professionals to deliver these interventions.
 The findings from this project can inform further work to embed the management of childhood overweight and obesity as part of usual care in the health system in Australia with a clear mandate for health service provision.

 Project start date: December 2015